stoodder/finchjs/README.md

 	/home/news/33/comments -> again, we could get '33'
 	/user/stoodder -> here we might want to extract 'stoodder'

-For the examples above, we could setup funch to listen for routes like these as follows:
+For the examples above, we could setup Finch to listen for routes like these as follows:

 	Finch.route "/home/news/:newsId", (params) ->
 		console.log("Looking for news article #{params.newsId}")